 - 3 cups fresh berries (rinsed)

 - 1/2 cup sugar (more or less to taste, depending on sweetness of berries)

 - 1/8 teaspoon salt

-- In a large saucepan, cook berries, cornstarch, sugar and salt until thick.
+In a large saucepan, cook berries, cornstarch, sugar and salt until thick - 2 to 5 minutes.
 Cool completely.

-- Spread half of cream mixture over crust, all of the cooled berry mixture, and then top with remaining cream mixture.
+Spread half of the cream mixture over crust, all of the cooled berry mixture, and then top with remaining cream mixture.
 Sprinkle with reserved cookie crumbs.
 Refrigerate until ready to serve.